Alb-Ard/dist-sys-dubito-online/docs/report.md

 - **Game Tests**
     * Tests made to check the correct execution of the main game loop and interaction between game entities and *offline* players;
 - **Utilities Tests**
-    * Since many utilities where created for the project, a series of tests were made to check if they would correctly work in their required scenarios;
+    * Since many utilities were created for the project, a series of tests were made to check if they would correctly work in their required scenarios;
 - **Networking Tests**
     * Being a core and complex part of the project, many tests were created to ensure all the networking components of the project were working correctly;
     * This includes testing basic connection between two peers, the exchange of basic peer information and the management of a network of peers, along with many other test cases;